rjbs/rjbs.github.io/_posts/2014-03-08-todays-timezone-rant.md

 ...and something bizarre happened!
 The test suite entered an infinite loop as it tried to get from the starting month to the ending month.
-I [added more print statements](http://rjbs.manxome.org/rubric/entry/1897) and got this:
+I [added more print statements]({% post_url 2011-06-14-the-simplest-thing-that-could-possibly-teach-me-more-about-postfix %}) and got this:

     CURRENTLY (2001-10-01 00:00) PLUS ONE MONTH: (2001-10-31 23:00)